-In most cases one of the goals of a serious game will be to teach something to its players.
+In most cases one of the goals of serious games will be to teach something to the players.
 In literature, there are a lot of theories about the way in which people learn and process information.
 In this section some of these theories, which are relevant for the development of serious games, will be discussed.